 For example, tricyclic antidepressants can cause side effects like a faster heart rate and higher blood pressure, as well as some heart issues.
 Wellbutrin can cause anxiety, headaches, and rashes.
 MAOIs can cause problems like gaining weight and trouble sleeping.

-Also, some antidepressants can cause withdrawal symptoms or other side effects if you miss a dose or don't take then exactly as prescribed.
+Also, some antidepressants can cause withdrawal symptoms or other side effects if you miss a dose or don't take them exactly as prescribed.
 Make sure you follow your doctor's instructions when taking these drugs.